presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

 .. activecode:: ps_1_2
     :include: addl_functions
     :language: python
-    :autograde: unittest

     **2.** There is a function we are providing in for you in this problem set called ``square``.
 It takes one integer and returns the square of that integer value.
 Write code to assign a variable callex ``xyz`` the value ``5*5`` (five squared).
 Use the square function, rather than just multiplying with ``*``.
     ~~~~
-    # Want to make sure there really is a function called square?
-Uncomment the following line and press run.

-    #print type(square)

     xyz = ""

     =====